jonnybateman/SQLiteDevStudio-ReadMe/README.md

 - Import table data in the form of a CSV file
 - Export table data to a CSV file

-Some functionality may not be available on older devices.
+Some functionality may not be available on older devices (see [Terms of Service](TermsOfService.md)).
 All functions should be available on Android 10(Q) and onwards.

 ### Import/Export of .csv Files
 To import a .csv file into a SQLite database table using SQLiteDevStudio the format of the .csv must be as follows: